ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Abstract

 \section{Abstract}

-As the threat of malicious software (malware) becomes urgently serious, automatic malware detection techniques have received increasing attention recently, where the machine learning (ML)-based visualization detection plays a significant role.
-However, this leads to a fundamental problem whether such detection methods can be robust enough against various potential attacks.
-Even though ML algorithms show superiority to conventional ones in malware detection in terms of high efficiency and accuracy, this paper demonstrates that such ML-based malware detection methods are vulnerable to adversarial examples (AE) attacks.
-We propose the first AE-based attack framework, named Adversarial Texture Malware Perturbation Attacks (ATMPA), based on the gradient descent or \textit{L}-norm optimization method.
-By introducing tiny perturbations on the transformed dataset, ML-based malware detection methods completely fail.
-The experimental results on the MS BIG malware dataset show that a small interference can reduce the detection rate of convolutional neural network (CNN), support vector machine (SVM) and random forest(RF)-based malware detectors down to 0 and the attack transferability can achieve up to 88.7\% and 74.1\% on average in different ML-based detection methods.
+Since the threat of malicious software (malware) has become increasingly serious, automatic malware detection techniques have received increasing attention, where machine learning (ML)-based visualization detection methods become more and more popular.
+In this paper, we demonstrate that the state-of-the-art ML-based visualization detection methods are vulnerable to Adversarial Example (AE) attacks.
+We develop a novel Adversarial Texture Malware Perturbation Attack (ATMPA) method based on the gradient descent and \textit{L}-norm optimization method, where attackers can introduce some tiny perturbations on the transformed dataset such that ML-based malware detection methods will completely fail.
+The experimental results on the MS BIG malware dataset show that a small interference can reduce the accuracy rate down to 0\% for several ML-based detection methods, and the rate of transferability is 74.1\% on average.